stuartcrobinson/replacer/README.md

 this is all kinda janky.  i've been using a lot but no promises.  sometimes it leaves `replacer` syntax in important files.  dumb name.  hobby use only.

 i just made this repo to formalize stuff for myself instead of lugging conflicting files & scripts back and forth

+🚨 NO SECURITY
+🚨 NO SANDBOXING
+🚨 NO SAFEGUARDS